hyperledger/fabric/docs/source/channel_update_tutorial.rst

 channel -- ``mychannel``.

-The reason why we have to pull the latest version of the config is because channel config elements are versioned..
+The reason why we have to pull the latest version of the config is because channel config elements are versioned.
 Versioning is important for several reasons.
 It prevents config changes from being repeated or replayed (for instance, reverting to a channel config with old CRLs would represent a security risk).
 Also it helps ensure concurrency (if you want to remove an Org from your channel, for example, after a new Org has been added,